Avoid compulsory redundancies

 Move employees into other jobs

-You should try and move employees into other jobs within your organisation (provide ‘suitable alternative employment’) before you start the redundancy process.
+You should try and move employees who would otherwise be made redundant into other jobs within your organisation (provide 'suitable alternative employment').

-If you're looking to fill another role that is suitable for the employee you're making redundant, you should offer it to them instead of redundancy.
+If a role is suitable for an employee you're making redundant, you should offer it to them instead of redundancy.
 The redundancy could be judged an 'unfair dismissal' if you do not.

 If you do offer an employee another job it needs to be: